Skip to main content

 Revoking Consent

 Consent can also be revoked.
-For example, let’s say your friend gave you a key to her home and routinely allows you to enter when she wasn't home.
+For example, let's say your friend gave you a key to her home and routinely allows you to enter when she wasn't home.
 If your friend later tries to sue you for the intentional tort of trespass, you can invoke the defense of consent.
-However, if a time comes that your friend tells you that she wants you to stop entering her home while she isn't home, you could be sued for trespass if you later enter her home.
+However, your friend may tell you that she wants you to stop entering her home while she isn't home.
+You could be sued for trespass if you later enter her home.
 The defense of consent would not be available to you because your friend revoked her consent.

 The Capacity to Consent